sinequa/sba-angular/docs/getting-started.md

 # Getting Started
 {: .no_toc }

-The SBA Framework is used in a variety of contexts, by technical and non-technical people.
-This section presents different approaches to get started, depending on your role and overall objective.
+The SBA Framework is used in a variety of contexts by both technical and non-technical people.
+This section presents different approaches to getting started, depending on your role and overall objectives.

 We assume you are a Sinequa customer and you can access a Sinequa server in your organization (or at the very least that you can connect to our [training server](https://vm-su-sba.sinequa.com:13343)).